Automate Your Pipeline with AI-Powered MCP Servers

 WP Astro MCP

-4 starsThis server automates the complex process of migrating WordPress content to Astro.
-It handles everything from REST API data extraction to the scaffolding of content collections, significantly reducing the manual effort required for site modernization.
+4 starsThis server automates the complex task of migrating legacy WordPress sites to modern Astro projects.
+It handles everything from content extraction to repository creation, significantly reducing the manual effort required for site modernization.

 Side-by-Side Comparison